s-manguy/projects/front-end-libraries/oc-04-la-maison-jungle/README.md

 ### Links/liens
 * OpenClassrooms course / cours OpenClassrooms : [Débutez avec React](https://openclassrooms.com/fr/courses/7008001-debutez-avec-react)

-## What I have improved
+## Far beyond the objectives: the improvements I did
+### Code basis
 * checked and removed bugs on the given code
-* added features :
+* modified the index.html file : meta, title, links to fonts

+### Added features
-  *  best sale icon
+*  best sale icon inline text
+*  best sale information on photo
-  *  on sales icon
+*  on sales information on photo
 *  alert when an article is added to the cart from teh Shopping list
 *  add 1 item to an article which is already in the cart
 *  alert when 1 item is added directly from the cart
 *  remove 1 item from an article which is already in the cart
 *  alert when 1 item is removed directly from the cart
 *  confirm that the article must be removed from the cart when the only one item is removed
 *  alert when 1 item is removed directly from the cart
 *  delete 1 article from the cart
 *  confirm that the article must be removed from the cart
 *  alert when 1 item is deleted directly from the cart

-* modified the index.html file : meta, title, links to fonts
-* accessibility :
+### Accessibility :
-  * modified the colors of the projects to match the WCAG contrast level rules
+  * modified the main color of the project to match the WCAG contrast level rules
+  * added a dark main color and a vivid contrast to be used on call to action buttons
   * replaced div by aside, ul, li, label... for accessibility reasons
   * added attributs to the input : type, id, placeholder, size, required
   * used google font icons for buttons and navigation
   * modified button text
   * added aria-labels and <title>
+  * added button tab animation to emphasize de User experience
   * ...

-* webdesign :
+### Webdesign :
-  * improved the desktop layout: colors, buttons, info colors and position on photo...
+  * improved the desktop layout: colors (replaced black by deep dark green), buttons, info colors and position on photo...
   * added "add to cart", "remove one item" & "remove item" icon in the cart
   * changed the "open cart" and "add to cart" icons position
   * designed the mobile and tablet layouts
   * transitions/animations
   * ...

 ## Result & Certification
 * View the project / Voir le projet.
  ![La-maison-jungle-screenshots](https://github.com/s-manguy/projects/blob/main/front-end-libraries/oc-04-la-maison-jungle/screenshots-sandrinemanguy.png)